HIE-DEV/MH-FHIR-Profiles/README.md

 This GitHub repo cannot provide a copy of the Clarotech FHIRCheck validator as it's a third party software program, which is free to download from: http://clarotech.co.uk/products/tool-fhir-check/

+The Clarotech validator is a .exe, and so is only designed to work for Windows, however, given it appears to be a lightweight application, Linux users may be able to get it running with WINE.